stmDAO/smarterp-cai-evaluation/README.md

 ### Glossary generation
 Once the topics defined, we searched the Internet for documentation and created glossaries for each of them in all the evaluated languages.
 In total, we documented, generated and reviewed a total of 23 session glossaries (Patents has only been evaluated in ENG, FRA and DEU, the three official working languages of the European Patents Office.

-This part of the evaluation process was made by a professional interpreter using the SmarTerp-prep tools, as human expertise was crucial for establishing glossaries and documentation as a gold standard.
+This part of the evaluation process was made by a professional interpreter using the SmarTerp-prep tool, as human expertise was crucial for establishing glossaries and documentation as a gold standard.

 ### Speech generation
 To evaluate the system, we also needed a speech for each of our topics in all the evaluation languages.

-As writing the speeches ourselves could bias the evaluation (we had already created the glossaries and searched for the documentation), we decided to use generative ML models to create the speeches.
+As writing the speeches ourselves could have biased the evaluation (we had already created the glossaries and searched for the documentation), we decided to use generative ML models to create the speeches.
 In particular, we used ChatGPT to generate the text documents referenced in the subsequent tasks.
 The ChatGPT prompt was fed with fragments of the documents, and also we asked to create content using some of the terms we included in the glossaries.

 We also asked to include numbers, dates and other Named Entities in the speeches generated, as we are trying to evaluate not only terms in the generated glossaries but also Named Entities.